NilaknaW/Approximating-Pi-with-colliding-boxes-Unity-simulation/README.md

 If you are interested in the math behind this, please read the 'Colliding Blocks and Pi.pdf' document.

-To run the simulation yourself, download exe files and save them in one folder.
-Run 'math 2 1.exe' and enjoy!
+To run the simulation yourself, download the simulation folder and run 'math 2 1.exe'.

 **References**